owensgl/biol525D/resources/daily_assignments.md

 7. You're trying to create a very stringent set of SNPs.
 Based on the site information GATK produces, what filters would you use?
 Include the actual GATK abbreviations.

+8. For a site that is invariant in both populations (i.e. a locus with no variation), what is Fst?

+9. If you have a dataset of 100 samples and 100,000 SNPs, what is the maximum number of PC axes?

 ### Questions 6-10 are due on Monday July 17th at 10 am.